 - running disability awareness training for Council staff

-- consulting the community about disability access and inclusion, including through our Disability Policy and Advisory Committee, and
+- consulting the community about disability access and inclusion, including through our Disability Policy and Working Group, and

 - supporting International Day of People with Disability events in the first week of December each year to celebrate the contributions of people with disability in Moreland.